 Simply having up the word wall doesn’t mean students’ language will grow…we have to remind them of it, let them add words, involve the word wall in games/activities and make it a part of any learning experience.
-(For Junior and Middle Years, check out Clever Classroom’s post about Word Wall activities…there’s some great ideas in there).

-If you do want to have some words up there at the beginning, you might consider words to describe yourself and the culture you will develop in your room and scatter them on the wall – optimistic, creative, caring, honest, compassionate, legendary.
+If you do want to have some words up there at the beginning, you might consider words to describe yourself and the culture you will develop in your classroom and scatter them on the wall – optimistic, creative, caring, honest, compassionate, legendary.

 (You’ll know you have got them using it when you either see them stopping and staring at it to complete a sentence, they come up and add words to it, or refer a friend to the wall to help them).